MattKetmo/moquet.net/_posts/2012-08-01-create-a-blog-in-less-than-a-minute.markdown

 There are also plenty of [plugins][] (written in ruby) you can use.

-To ease the installation of Jekyll, you can even use [JekyllBootstrap][] which will initialize the structure for you and put it on your Github account.
-It have several themes you can use if you don't want to play with CSS.
+To simplify the installation of Jekyll, you can even use [JekyllBootstrap][] which will initialize the structure for you and put it on your Github account.
+It has several themes you can use if you don't want to play with CSS.

-I also recommend to read [how Jekyll was born][born], a nice article by its creator which will make you better interstand the spirit of static blog generators like Jekyll.
+I also recommend to read [how Jekyll was born][born], a nice article by its creator which will give you a better understanding of the spirit of static blog generators like Jekyll.

 [born]: http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html